Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Get Started

-Everything You Need to Know About PRF Hair Loss Treatment
+What to Know About PRF Hair Restoration

 Published 05/15/2023

-Platelet-rich fibrin is considered an advanced version of platelet-rich plasma that uses fibrin, a protein generated by the body during blood clot formation.
+Platelet-rich fibrin is considered an advanced version of platelet-rich plasma (PRP) that uses fibrin, a protein generated by the body during blood clot formation.

-Platelet-rich plasma is processed at a higher centrifuge speed and through a double centrifugation process, while PRF goes through a slower speed of centrifugation.
+With PRP treatment, platelet-rich plasma is processed at a higher centrifuge speed and through a double centrifugation process, while PRF goes through a slower speed of centrifugation.

 This slower speed of centrifugation for PRF allows white blood cells and stem cells to remain within the platelet layer instead of being separated into three distinct layers.
 This gives PRF an increased concentration of growth factors, whether used for wound healing or hair regrowth.